TCWTEAM/Sneaker-Account-Creator/README.md

 # Sneaker-Account-Creator
 Creates accounts on sneaker website UI AND 30 MORE SITES COMING THIS WEEK
-###Install
+### Install

-1.Run pip install requests, pip install bs4, and pip install cfscrape
+1. Run pip install requests, pip install bs4, and pip install cfscrape